antonbarty/cheetah-2017/README.md

 # WARNING #

 This repository is deprecated and is now read only.
-It will be periodically updated with the latest stable releases.
+It will be periodically updated with the latest stable releases, but will not be the latest versions.

 Development has moved to the new cheetah repository at:
 [https://stash.desy.de/projects/CHEETAH/repos/cheetah/browse](https://stash.desy.de/projects/CHEETAH/repos/cheetah/browse)

+This new development repository should be world readable.